 Being as existential exposure

 The world of Dasein is a with-world.
-Being-in is Being-with Others (Heidegger, 1962: 155 original emphasis).
+Being-in is Being-with Others (Heidegger 1962, p.
+155 original emphasis).

 Although Heidegger is largely given credit for associating the essential relationship of ‘being-with’ to ‘being’, Pyyhtinen (2009) points out that Simmel (1908/1992) actually preceded Heidegger in suggesting that being-with-others was constitutive of ‘being’ itself.
-He quotes Simmel: ‘The human being is in one’s whole essence determined by the fact that one lies in reciprocal interaction with other people’ (Simmel, 1992: 15, cited in Pyyhtinen, 2009).
+He quotes Simmel: ‘The human being is in one’s whole essence determined by the fact that one lies in reciprocal interaction with other people’ (Simmel 1992, p.
+15, cited in Pyyhtinen 2009).
 For Simmel, even being ‘alone’ is a form of social interaction which invokes the lack of another’s presence where there has been previous meaningful and influential contact.
-Thus the being of an individual is something always and already constituted by others, thereby making others crucial in the structure of being (see also Lagerkvist, 2016).
+Thus the being of an individual is something always and already constituted by others, thereby making others crucial in the structure of being (see also Lagerkvist 2016).

 Shortly after, in Being and Time, Heidegger argued that ‘Being-with’ (Mitsein) was part of the ontological existence of Dasein, or ‘Being-in-the-world’.
 This formed part of his overall critique of metaphysical thinking in which he argued against the notion dominant in Western philosophic traditions of a self-enclosed, self-referential view of being as a transcendental thinking subject, or res cogitans: a ‘thinking thing’.
 Heidegger argued that humans are not these kind of abstracted ‘thinking things’ which stand apart from the world and contemplate it.
 Indeed, to conceive of humanity in this way is to misunderstand ‘being’.
 Instead, he posited that humans are ‘doing things’ that exist in and through bodies which have a relationship with the world and the things and beings in it.
 Selves and the world are thus co-constructed, and the world, far from a series of ‘objects’ to be contemplated from a distance by an abstract ‘subject’, transcendental ‘mind’ or ‘psyche’, is something in which beings are thrown, and something in which they dwell in a relationship of openness to, and engagement with, the world.

 The logic, that an ‘individual’ should not be understood as something in isolation from the material world (in terms of ego, psyche etc), also applies to our relationship with other Beings in the world.
-The individual should not be understood in isolation from other Beings (Daseins), but as a part of the social world in which we are thrown and with which we continually engage (Cohn, 2002; Heidegger, 1987).
+The individual should not be understood in isolation from other Beings (Daseins), but as a part of the social world in which we are thrown and with which we continually engage (Cohn 2002, Heidegger 1987).
 The world is something that is shared with others in the sense that people (Daseins) exist in these spaces in propinquity; they dwell together in the same ‘Being-here’, not as one subject to another, but as co-dwellers opened up unto the world.
-So ‘being-with’ (Mitsein) is an ‘existential characteristic of Dasein’ (Heidegger, 1962:155).
+So ‘being-with’ (Mitsein) is an ‘existential characteristic of Dasein’ (Heidegger 1962, p.
+155).

-When we fail to acknowledge our being as something dependent on others, the meaning of being for Heidegger is obscured, but importantly, so is the relationship to the world and the others encountered in it (Sorial, 2004).
+When we fail to acknowledge our being as something dependent on others, the meaning of being for Heidegger is obscured, but importantly, so is the relationship to the world and the others encountered in it (Sorial 2004).
 The problem then becomes one of the kinds of ‘being-with’ we achieve with one another.
 When we (encouraged by Cartesian-esque metaphysical thinking) see ourselves as self-enclosed subjects or ‘I’s’ not really a part of that world, we become alienated from ourselves, others, and the world.
-The obscured relationship to others that results from terms of their being-with, Heidegger (1962) referred to as a ‘deficient’ form of solicitude, where we engage in a ‘being against or without’, ‘passing by’, or ‘not mattering’ towards one another (Bauer, 2001: 136; Cohn, 2002: 37).
+The obscured relationship to others that results from terms of their being-with, Heidegger (1962) referred to as a ‘deficient’ form of solicitude, where we engage in a ‘being against or without’, ‘passing by’, or ‘not mattering’ towards one another (Bauer 2001, P. 136, Cohn 2002, p.
+37).